awsdocs/amazon-ec2-user-guide/doc_source/iam-policies-ec2-console.md

 **View security groups and add and remove rules**

-The following policy grants users permission to view security groups in the Amazon EC2 console, to add and remove inbound and outbound rules, and to modify rule descriptions for existing security groups that have the tag `Department=Test`\.
+The following policy grants users permission to view security groups in the Amazon EC2 console, to add and remove inbound and outbound rules, and to list and modify rule descriptions for existing security groups that have the tag `Department=Test`\.

 In the first statement, the `ec2:DescribeTags` action allows users to view tags in the console, which makes it easier for users to identify the security groups that they are allowed to modify\.